12q1/local_docs/words/adieus.md

-# adieus
+# Adieus

 ---
-## Noun #noun
+#noun
 - **A farewell, a goodbye; especially a fond farewell, or a lasting or permanent farewell.**
  - _Example: We bid our final adieus to our family, then boarded the ship, bound for America._
 ---

 ---